HTML Elements – A Complete Guide

 Types of HTML Elements

-1. Block-Level Elements
+Block-Level HTML Elements

 Block elements take up the full width of their parent container.